samskrutamnet/samskrutam.net/content/home/about.md

 weight: 2
 ---

-This site is an attempt to present different devotional works composed to samskrutam language.
+This site is an attempt to present different devotional works composed in samskrutam language.

 As part of my swadhyaya I come across works of many great personalities.
 I would like to share my notes and learnings using this medium.

-Please send the comments/clarifications to saroja.seetarama@gmail.com
+All the mistakes are mine and please send the comments/clarifications to saroja.seetarama@gmail.com